alexisrsantos/Mortality_Risk_Month_US/README.md

 # Introduction

-Here I provide code for: **Handle Grandparents with care in December: An assessment of older-adult mortality and potential implications for grandchildren (students!)**
+Here I provide code for:

+**Handle Grandparents with care in December: An assessment of older-adult mortality and potential implications for grandchildren (students!)**

+**It's beginning to sound a lot like Christmas: Dead Grandparents eveywhere"

+Depending on what title I use ...

 Santos-Lozada, Alexis R. (*Forthcoming*).
 Handle Grandparents with care in December: An assessment of older-adult mortality and potential implications for grandchildren (students)